Charles-Dea/B3GE/README.md

 `clang -fPIC -shared -o engine.so -lGL -lGLEW -lglfw engine.c`

 ## Usage
-To use the library, simply import wrapper and call init().
+To use the library, simply import engine and call init().
 You can then call draw() to re-draw the frame.
 See function docs for details.
 Refer to test.py for example code.

 ## Function Docs
-`init()`
+`init(window_length, window_name)`

-Opens a window and runs initialization code.
+Opens a square-shaped window and runs initialization code.

 possible exceptions: